Do teachers outed for moonlighting in adult content have legal recourse?

 Whether fired adult content creators have a legal recourse is unclear.
 Employers have wide latitude to terminate employees.
 The question is whether firing people moonlighting in the adult entertainment industry has a disproportionate effect on women and LGBTQ+ people, said attorney Derek Demeri, an employment law expert in New Jersey.

-Both groups are protected, and data from the Free Speech Coalition shows they are the ones who overwhelming produce adult content, he noted.
+Both groups are protected, and data from the Free Speech Coalition shows that they are the ones who overwhelmingly produce adult content, he noted.

 “If you have a policy that on its face is not about discrimination but ends up having a disparate impact on a protected community, now you’re crossing into territory that may be unlawful,” Demeri said, adding that this applies even in cases where the day job involves working with children.